 Select from the following in consultation with and approval of GISci advisor.
 A maximum of 3 hours of GEO 591 and/or GEO 597 may be applied to the concentration.

 Advanced methods and theories concerning the field of cartography including: cartographic communication and visualization, digital map compilation and multivariate data representation.
-Prerequisites: GEO 303
+Prerequisite: GEO 303 or graduate standing.

 Advanced Geographic Information Systems